Could the simple act of taking a probiotic supplement be enough to improve your energy levels?

 The benefits of probiotics in the context of chronic fatigue

-- Probiotic supplements have been shown to improve your mood and emotional well-being.
+- Improving your mood and emotional well-being.

 This list is by no means comprehensive.
 Yet it clearly illustrates the benefit taking a probiotic supplement has on chronic fatigue syndrome.
 No, it won’t cure your fatigue.
 But it could improve a lot of your symptoms!
 All from the simple act of swallowing a pill.
 Now, let’s dig into how probiotics improve these symptoms!